 - 2 – Operating Your Business in Lincoln County,

 - 3 – Legal & Insurance Considerations

-- CPR & First Aid (Secure Child/Infant online portion required)
+- CPR & First Aid (Independent study: Secure Child/Infant online portion required)

 Thanks to support from NOW, there is minimal cost to attend the workshops ($25).
+This fee will be refunded for all participants who complete the course and earn their first aid.
 OCCC thanks Jose Hernandez, of LBCC, for his assistance To register, visit oregoncoast.edu/childcare-startups, or call 541-994-4166.

 Fundamentals Session, led by Jose Hernandez, will include: